 First off, try and buy local organic strawberries if they’re available.
 Buying local mean they’re fresher and will last longer, and local produce always tastes better than something that has been shipped in from another state.
 Buying organic strawberries is preferable because they’re cleaner, contain more vitamin C then conventional ones, and are more effective at killing cancer cells.
 Conventional strawberries are near the top of the lists of the most contained fruits in in the United States, yikes!

-When you return home from the market, check any berries for mold and then be sure to throw away any moldy berries.
-If the moldy berries are left with the good berries, then the mold will spread to the good berries as well.
+When you return home from the market, check any berries for mold and then be sure to compost any moldy berries.
+If the moldy berries are left with the fresh berries, then the mold will spread to the fresh berries as well, and we don’t want that!
 Also, don’t wash your strawberries or take off their green stems.
 You only want to wash your strawberries right before you’re ready to use them.
 Strawberries retain water and they will get soggy and soft.

 How to keep strawberries fresh: